 “Well, how long is a piece of string?”

-Unlike the typical alkaline batteries, the life a UPS battery depends on a number of impacting factors such as environmental conditions, maintenance, and the number of discharge cycles.
-However, the standard capacity of a UPS battery is three to five years, depending on the factors that may affect the performance of the UPS.
+Unlike the typical alkaline batteries, the life a UPS battery depends on impacting factors such as environmental conditions, maintenance, and the number of discharge cycles.

 - Room Temperature

-It is essential to recognise that ambient temperature can alter the performance of a UPS battery and can potentially shorten its expected life span.
-The optimum temperature to store a UPS in is 21°C – 25°C. The maximum temperature to store a UPS in is 50°C, however when the temperature increases or decreases from the optimum range, this is when it begins to affect the life span of a battery.
+Temperature can alter the performance of a UPS battery and can potentially shorten its expected life span.
+The optimum temperature to store and utilise a UPS battery is 21°C – 25°C, moving out of this range will influence its batteries life span.
+The maximum temperature to store and operate a UPS battery in is 40°C.

 - Regular Maintenance

 No matter how well-kept your batteries are, they still need to undergo proper maintenance.
-Neglecting to do such safety measure may cause your UPS batteries to experience improper loading, heat-generating resistance at the terminals, loose connections, premature failure, and reduced protection.
-Some UPS models require extensive maintenance since regular checkups are critical to their overall reliability.
+Neglecting maintenance may cause your UPS batteries to experience improper loading, heat-generating resistance at the terminals, loose connections, premature failure, and reduced protection.
+We have all our maintenance options available here.

-During a power outage, UPS operates using its own battery power.
-Once that power has been fully restored, the battery will then get recharged for future use.
+During a power outage the UPS will operate using its own battery power.
+Once mains power is restored to the UPS, the battery will then get recharged for future use.
 This process is called a discharge cycle.
 When the UPS was first installed, the battery’s rated capacity is at a hundred percent.
 However, each discharge cycle reduces the relative capacity of the battery by a small percentage.

 - Battery Chemistry

 Unfortunately, UPS batteries are electrochemical devices and are not designed to last a lifetime.
-Even if your UPS batteries are well-maintained and meet the specific standards for proper storage, your batteries will still run out of power, and you will be required to do a replacement after a particular period of time.
+Even if your UPS batteries are well-maintained and meet the specific standards for proper storage, your batteries will eventually still run out of power.

-If you’re currently planning to replace your UPS batteries with new ones, we can service and maintain a wide range of UPS, we are now fully staffed nationwide;
+In summary, to get the maximum life span out of your sealed lead acid batteries, it is recommended to follow the above.
+If you’re currently planning to replace your UPS batteries with new ones, we can service and maintain a wide range of UPS.